 Takeo Kuwabara

-Takeo holds a master’s of the arts from Harvard University and a master’s of peace and justice from the University of San Diego.
-During his graduate studies at Harvard, he had the great privilege to serve as a Graduate Resident Advisor (GRA) at Simmons Hall for four years, serving the 7ABC community and working with an amazing house team led by John and Ellen Essigmann.
+Takeo holds a master’s of the arts from Harvard University and a master’s of peace and justice from the University of San Diego, both with Dean's Honors.
+During his graduate studies at Harvard, he had the great privilege to serve as a Graduate Resident Advisor (GRA) at Simmons Hall for four years, attending to the 7ABC community and working with an amazing house team led by Ellen and John Essigmann.
 While studying at the University of San Diego he was a Joan B. Kroc Fellow and conducted applied research in Northern Ireland and Peru.
 Takeo is interested in how physical artifacts of violent conflict impact future cycles of violence and collective, cultural memory.
-His research examines if digital tools, policy design, and public participation can help transform symbols of violence into anchors of a lasting peace.
-In addition to his graduate degrees, he earned two bachelor’s degrees and a minor from the University of California, Santa Barbara, where he was a member of the nationally ranked rowing team and triathlon team.
+His past research examined if digital tools, policy design, and public participation can help transform symbols of violence into anchors for a lasting peace.
+In addition to his graduate degrees, he earned two bachelor’s degrees and a minor from the University of California, Santa Barbara, where he was a member of the nationally ranked rowing team as well as the triathlon team.